mohitsahu007/Angular/README.md

 3. HTML5 & SCSS

 ## Features

--> 1.Clean and simple user interface.
+-> Clean and simple user interface.
--> 2.Users can easily search for contents and find information about them.
+-> Users can easily search for contents and find information about them.
--> 3.Users can explore different categories with up to date information.
+-> Users can explore different categories with up to date information.

 ## Code Example